Tasty & Unique Michigan Food

 Have you eaten smoked fish?

-Famous Trenary Toast
+Famous Trenary Toast from Michigan's UP

 Trenary Toast is a Michigan Upper Peninsula bakery tradition that loved by thousands from Manitoba to Toledo.
 Trenary was at its peak a logging and mining town.
 Now there is a mill, a small grocery store, gas station, a couple of bars and churches.
 Yet the bakery is still going.